mobile app bar

 Despite Having 3x World Champion Banners, Shaquille O’Neal Backs Gregg Popovich’s 13-Year-Old ‘World Champions’ Speech

 Professional track and field sprinter Noah Lyles has triggered a storm in the NBA community after he questioned the validity of the “World Champion” title commonly attributed to the NBA Champion team.
-His comments have created a brouhaha on social media, with many NBA superstars responding to the contentious argument.
-Meanwhile, Shaquille O’Neal, who won four NBA titles in his career, expressed his opinion on Lyles’ comments by sharing a 13-year-old speech from San Antonio Spurs coach Gregg Popovich
+The ruckus on social media created by Lyles’ comments has prompted many NBA superstars to respond to the contentious argument.
+Amidst all this commotion, Shaquille O’Neal, who won four NBA titles in his career, recently shared a speech from San Antonio Spurs head coach Gregg Popovich from 13 years ago to add to the debate.

 It doesn’t make sense for an NBA team to call themselves world champions.
 I don’t remember anybody playing anybody outside our borders to get that tag.”